videntity/vmi/README.md

 If you make changes to `requirements.txt` to add libraries re-run `docker-compose` with the `--build` option.

-After the VMI Docer container is comepltely setup, you execute Django commands like so:
+After the VMI Docker container is completely setup, you execute Django commands like so: